ewintr/henk/README.md

 - LLMs produce code that often requires adaptation.
 They have a tendency to overengineer things, introduce subtle bugs, pick the wrong names for variables, etc. Specially when generating large changes, it can be challenging to explain what exactly you want different.
 - If the code does not pass through your hands, you will not build a good mental map of the project.
 It is crucial for long-term maintainability that you _know_ what happens in the project.
 - An assistant should complement your toolchain, not replace it.
-You have already learned to edit text efficiently, no need to ask Claude "Please name foo to bar" and hope for the best.
+You have already learned to edit text efficiently.
+No need to ask Claude "Please rename foo to bar" and hope for the best.
 Leave the text manipulation to your favorite editor/IDE, and let the assistant only worry about applying LLMs.

 ## What Henk will do